Westcornbread/Investigating_A_Dataset/README.md

 # Medical Appointment No-Show Analysis

 An exploratory data analysis of ~110,000 medical appointments in Brazil, investigating what factors predict whether a patient will miss their scheduled appointment.
+The Analysis focuses on two questions primarily, but could be extended to examine other factors and explore the relationship between variables.

 ## Questions Explored